 The PVC is held together at the top with a laser cut mount and zip ties.
 It's topped with a zonohedron, echoing the centerpiece.

-Thank you to Stephanie Geerlings and everyone on the 2018 Priceless Dirt Stage build team, and to everyone who helped assemble the structure on site, especially Katie Barrilleaux for assembling the lattice trim.
-Thank you to Ryan Alexander and Jason Peace for the photographs.
+Thank you to the 2018 Priceless Dirt Stage build team, and to everyone who helped assemble the structure on site, especially Katie Barrilleaux for assembling the lattice trim.
+Thank you to Ryan Alexander and Jason Peace for the photographs and to Ruza Markov for designing the original structure in 2017.